Heike Werner Gallery

 max bense & the red edition

-Max Bense (1910 - 1990) was professor of philosophy and technology at the TH Stuttgart and a major developer of the information aesthetics, providing a theoretical fundament for early computer artists.
-In his work he connected natural science, art and philosophy.
+Max Bense was professor of philosophy and technology at the TH Stuttgart and a major developer of the information aesthetics, providing the theoretical foundation for computer artists of his time.
+In his work he connected natural science, art, and philosophy.

-He was the driving force of the Stuttgart School/Group, which was devoted to experimental literature, especially visual and concrete poetry but also art in general.
+He was the driving force of the Stuttgart School/Group, which was devoted to experimental literature, especially visual and concrete poetry, but also art in general (1).

-Many »edition rot«-numbers - the earliest are on display here - contain experimental texts.
-But, as Reinhard Doehl describes, the numbers of the »red edition« were »slightly expanded catalogues of the exhibitions (...)
+Many »edition rot«-numbers – the earliest are on display here – contain experimental texts.
+But, as Reinhard Döhl describes, the numbers of the »red edition« were »slightly expanded catalogues of the exhibitions (...)
 Bense had been organizing in the (...)
-Studien-Galerie since the late 50s« which were »simply "camouflaged" by a cover«.
+Studien-Galerie since the late 50s«, which were »simply "camouflaged" by a cover«.

 As mentioned, Bense was a major supporter of computer art.
-He enabled the first exhibition displaying computer art 1965 in Germany, which was most likely the first show of this kind worldwide.
-In February 1965 the mathematician Georg Nees presented his computer graphics at the gallery of TH Stuttgart for the first time.
+He enabled the first exhibition displaying computer art in Germany in 1965, which was most likely the first show dedicated to early digital art worldwide: in February 1965 the mathematician Georg Nees presented his computer graphics at the gallery of TH Stuttgart for the first time.

-Besides #6, a publication which includes two early computer-generated texts in German, the most important editions are the German translation of Abraham A. Moles´ »First Manifesto of Permutation Art«, #8, and computer graphics by Georg Nees with a text on generative aesthetics by Max Bense in #19.
+Besides #6, a publication which includes two early computer-generated texts in German, the most important editions are the German translation of Abraham A. Moles »First Manifesto of Permutation Art«, #8, and »computer-grafik« by Georg Nees, with a text on generative aesthetics by Max Bense in #19.

 rot #6